dsaipe/python_blog/first_draft.md

 # Reflections

 The arrival of Shiny to Python will open up the framework to a whole new cohort of users, myself included!
-Whilst I have found grasping the basic concepts to be relatively straightforward.
-I have found learning resources to be pretty much limited to the [API](https://shiny.rstudio.com/py/api/).
+Whilst I have found grasping the basic concepts to be relatively straightforward, I have found learning resources to be pretty much limited to the [API](https://shiny.rstudio.com/py/api/).
 Advancing past the core concepts may be more challenging, particularly (I imagine) for users with no experience in [Shiny for R](https://shiny.rstudio.com/), due to the lack of online reading material.
 We can also expect changes to be made in the coming months, with [Shiny for Python](https://shiny.rstudio.com/py/) currently being in Alpha.
 However, with Shiny being such a popular framework amongst R users, the expansion of it to Python is very exciting, and I look forward to seeing how it develops in the future.

 [View and edit the dashboard I created](insert-link-here)